justinbois/distribution-explorer-app/discrete/discrete_uniform.rst

 -----

 - This distribution is not included in Stan.
 Instead, use a :ref:`categorical` with equal probailities.
 - In SciPy, this distribution is known as ``scipy.stats.randint``.
 The high parameter is not inclusive; i.e., the set of allowed values includes the low parameter, but not the high.
-The same is true for ``rg.integers()``, unless you use the ``endpoint=True`` keyword argument, in which case the high parameter is inclusive.
+The same is true for ``rng.integers()``, unless you use the ``endpoint=True`` keyword argument, in which case the high parameter is inclusive.

 ----